When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Thursday, October 11th, 2012

-The Campsite, watercolors, total size 24 x 30 inches professionally framed The Campsite, watercolors, 24 x 30 inches watercolors on 140 lb cold pressed paper
+The Campsite, watercolors, total size 24 x 30 inches professionally framed The Campsite, 24 x 30 inches watercolors on 140 lb cold pressed premium

 I finally brought my watercolor paints back from my son’s place in Canada, where I left them so they wouldn’t freeze on the 5-day drive back west last November.
-Driving again, I’ve just returned from this year’s visit, when I gave my grandson a one-of-a-kind fabric book hand-made for his first birthday (details posted next).
+Driving again, I’ve just returned from this year’s visit, when I gave my grandson a one-of-a-kind fabric book hand-made for his first birthday, Colors for Cameron.
 I plan to make him something special every year.

-So, a couple of new brushes and 12 x 16″ paper block, and now with the rainy season upon us back in Oregon, I look forward to establishing a routine of painting again.
+So, with a couple of new brushes and 12 x 16″ paper block, and now with the rainy season upon us back in Oregon, I look forward to establishing a routine of painting again.
 Invigorated by a summer full of gardening and flowers, the stunning scenery across America this time of year, plus reviewing archives of work I haven’t seen for ages, I’m all set to splash out some new watercolors.
-Our Portland house is a renovator’s dream (nightmare?), and we’re not out of the woods yet, so to speak.
-Attempting to gain back the focus more on art than house, smaller paintings are more manageable, and less of a production than my typically large canvas paintings…however, I’m curious to see how watercolors dis-behave on primed canvas at some point!
+Our Portland house is a renovator’s dream/nightmare!, and we’re not out of the woods yet.
+Attempting to focus more on art than house, smaller paintings are more manageable and less of a production than my typically large canvas paintings…however, I’m curious to experiment and see how watercolors behave on primed canvas at some point!

 Stepping Stones